malhal/Laravel-CreatedByPolicy/README.md

     $model->saveWithoutCreatedBySecurity();

-To delete withou the security check (write permission), use:
+To delete without the security check (write permission), use:

     $model->deleteWithoutCreatedBySecurity();